 Romania's Hotel Rating System

-Hotels in Romania are licensed and periodically inspected by the Licensing and Compliance Department within the Ministry of Tourism:
+Hotels in Romania are licensed and periodically inspected by the Romanian Ministry of Tourism, Licensing and Compliance Department:

 Bd.
 Dinicu Golescu 38

 Telephone: 021 303.78.39

 Most hotels in Romania offer a breakfast buffet at no extra charge.

 Hotel rack rates include room charge and sales (VAT) tax.

 Hotels in Bucharest and other major cities charge an additional 'city tax'

 (in Bucharest 1 percent of the room rate).